molgenis/molgenis-emx2/docs/use_schema.md

 Relationships:

 * ref : foreign key (aka many to one)
+  * ontology: is a ref that is rendered as ontology tree (if refTable has 'parent')
 * ref_array : multiple foreign key (aka many to many)
+  * ontology_array: is ref_array  that is rendered as ontology tree (if refTable has 'parent')
 * refback : to describe link back to ref/ref_array (aka one_to_many/many_to_many)

 Arrays (i.e. list of values)